A Sun Worshipper’s Dream Retreat

-A majestic patina has overtaken the exterior of the home which is clad in an alloy of copper, steel, chromium and nickel.
+A majestic patina has overtaken the exterior of the modern vacation home which is clad in an alloy of copper, steel, chromium and nickel.
 The rich red color lends the structure a natural feel, letting it seem like an organic part of the landscape.

 “This weekend house on Lake Garda for an Italian lighting company owner and his family is organized to frame slices of sunlight,” says the architect of the project.
 “While the owner’s profession revolves around artificial light, slices of natural light and their change in space throughout the day and year is the focus of the house.”